Buying a car

 Plan your finances

-Kylie Fletcher is a specialist on financing car loans, with experience working with both a major car financial services company and Suncorp Bank as a Product Manager.
+Kylie Fletcher is a specialist in financing car loans, with experience working with both a major car financial services company and Suncorp Bank as a product manager.
 She points out a few customer pitfalls when it comes to car loans and has some helpful tips to keep your finances on track.

 With a car loan, it pays to put your Nostradamus hat on and think about the future.
-Kylie suggests being aware of early exit payments: “Think of it like your mobile phone plan and how expensive it can be to get out of your contract early.
+For her second tip, Kylie suggests being aware of early exit payments: “Think of it like your mobile phone plan and how expensive it can be to get out of your contract early.
 It can be a similar experience with your car loan if you’re not careful.”

 Be prepared to walk away

 Steve’s advice is to stick to your budget.
 “You have to be prepared to walk away if the deal doesn’t meet your requirements.
-Remember that the dealership wants your business, but at the same time, it’s not all about the price.”
+Remember that the dealership wants your business, but at the same time, it’s not all about the price,” he said.

 Try to keep realistic expectations while playing it a little bit cool.
 If you’re offered a sale price of $35,000 and you counter at $33,000, it’s best to wait for the dealer to respond before going any higher.